 Natalia was not only kind enough to show us around but also gave us some gifts to try some of the Italian products.

-(If you want to see how we prepare Greek coffee, just touch the image below).
+To see how we prepare Greek coffee, just touch the image below.

 Since I wanted to use some of this espresso the first thing that came to my mind was to make (what else?)
 Tiramisu!!